nire0510/jsoq/README.md

   ```

 ## Comments
-* All methods which return jsoq are chainable, hence `.toJSON()` should be called when you're ready to get the output.
+* All methods which return jsoq are chainable, hence `.json()` should be called when you're ready to get the output.
 * `first`, `last` and `nth` functions return `jsoq` and not a single object, to enable chaining and for the sake of consistency.
 * Check __tests__ directory for examples.